telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 Let's examine in detail the different elements included in the payload:

--   The `entities` and `attrs` subfields within `notifications` the contents of the notification message.
+-   The `entities` and `attrs` subfields within `notifications` define the contents of the notification messages.
 In this example, we are specifying that the notification has to include the temperature attribute for entity Room1.
--   The callback URL to send notifications is defined with the `url` sub-field.
-We are using the URL of the accumulator-server.py program started before.
+-   The URL where to send notifications is defined with the `url` sub-field.
+Here we are using the URL of the accumulator-server.py program, previously started.
 Only one URL can be included per subscription.
 However, you can have several subscriptions on the same context elements (i.e. same entity and attribute) without any problem.
--   Subscriptions could have an expiration date (`expires` field), specified using the [ISO 8601](http://www.wikipedia.org/wiki/ISO_8601) standard format.
+-   Subscriptions may have an expiration date (`expires` field), specified using the [ISO 8601](http://www.wikipedia.org/wiki/ISO_8601) standard format.
 Once subscription overpass that date, the subscription is simply ignored (however, it is still stored in the broker database and needs to be